 - Work for us

 You can easily make a spider web decoration from a black bin bag.
 Simply fold it in half and cut out the shape in a similar way that you would cut out a snowflake design.
-You can also get creative with this technique, you could cut out the silhouette of a creepy looking tree, bats or even a cat!
+You can also get creative with this technique, you could cut out the silhouette of a creepy looking tree, bats or even a cat.
 These look great when you put them in your window or would even make a great wall piece.

-The ‘Mummy Game’ is a great game to give your party games a Halloween theme!
-You simply split your party guests into groups (it is your choice how many per group).
+The ‘Mummy Game’ is a great game to give your party games a Halloween theme.
+You simply split your party guests into groups (it's your choice how many per group).
 Then each group has one toilet roll and their aim is to try and turn one of their team mates into a Mummy.
-The team that does this the fastest wins!
+The team that does this the fastest wins.
 This is great fun and is super cheap!

 Hopefully these DIY party tips will help you make your Halloween party the spookiest of them all!